netscaler/netscaler-observability-exporter/docs/field-descriptions.md

 -  `EVENTS`:

-    Citrix ADC Observability Exporter allows exporting time series ( events, and audit logs) to Splunk.
+    Citrix ADC Observability Exporter allows exporting time series (events, and audit logs) to Splunk and Kafka.
     Set this field to `yes` to allow exporting events.
     The default value is `no`.

 -  `AUDITLOGS`:

-    You can export audit logs to Splunk.
+    You can export audit logs to Splunk and Kafka.
     Set this field to `yes` to allow exporting audit logs.
     The default value is `no`.

+-  `ConnectionPoolSize`:

+    Alters the size of connection pools for Splunk.`ConnectionPoolSize` and `MaxConnections` can be used to control the rate at which data is exported (to the endpoint).

 -  `ElkMaxSendBuffersPerSec`: